ash/raku-course/essentials/more-on-functions/exercises/factorial-with-multi-functions/index.md

 ## Problem

-Write a program that computes a factorial using multi-functions.
-Take the input number from command line.
+Write a program that computes the factorial using multi-functions.
+Take the input number from the command line.

 ## Example